 Are there any obstacles you foresee in terms of diversity and inclusion for future generations?

 Maybe I’m optimistic, but I don’t think we will have any issues.
 It may be a little harder for occupations that require a lot of work in the field, but I’m confident we will find places for everyone.
-We aren’t where we want to be yet, but in the next generation, the results will be there.Posted over 3 years ago
+We aren’t where we want to be yet, but in the next generation, the results will be there.Posted about 4 years ago